-(2) Amounts shown reflect the grant date fair value of the stock options and restricted stock units granted, computed in accordance with FASB ASC Topic 718.
-Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 5 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010.
+- (2) Number shown is net of cancelled performance-based restricted stock units that were deemed not to be earned and were cancelled as of December 31, 2011. - (3) Amounts shown reflect the grant date fair value of the restricted stock units granted, computed in accordance with FASB ASC Topic 718.
+Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 5 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011.

-2010 Outstanding Equity Awards at Fiscal Year-End
+2011 Outstanding Equity Awards at Fiscal Year-End

 Our stock options granted to the Named Executive Officers prior to January 1, 2008 generally vest (i) over a four-year term at the rate of 25% one year following the vesting commencement date and 1/48th per month thereafter or (ii) over a five-year term at the rate of 20% one year following the vesting commencement date and 1/60th per month thereafter.
 These options generally expire 10 years after they are granted or earlier if the recipient's employment or service terminates earlier.
 Our stock options granted to the Named Executive Officers subsequent to January 1, 2008 generally vest over a four-year term at the rate of 25% one year following the vesting commencement date and 1/48th of the shares per month thereafter.
 These options generally expire 7 years after they are granted or earlier if the recipient's employment or service terminates earlier.
-Restricted stock units granted to our Named Executive Officers vest annually over four years in equal installments.
-All of the stock options and restricted stock units granted to our Named Executive Officers are subject to a vesting schedule with a one-year initial vesting period.